vriveraq/Adaptive_Dynamics/README.md

 ## List of references:

+#### ODE:
-#### ODE: In this framework, we first compute the invasion fitness function for the system and then analyze parameter regions of coexistence through numerical simulations.
+In this framework, we first compute the invasion fitness function for the system and then analyze parameter regions of coexistence through numerical simulations.

+#### PDE:
-#### PDE: In this framework, we use analyze the conditions which lead to Turing instability for the system.
+In this framework, we use analyze the conditions which lead to Turing instability for the system which in turn captures evolutionary branching.
+[1] Génieys, S., Volpert, V., & Auger, P. (2006).
+Adaptive dynamics: modelling Darwin's divergence principle.
+Comptes Rendus Biologies, 329(11), 876-879.